Team, Roles, and Permissions

 - The invitee receives a link valid for 7 days.
 SSO tenants can enforce domain allowlists in Settings → Security.

-Invitations consume a seat on your plan.
+Invitations consume a seat on your plan, except for the Auditor (read-only) permission, which does not use a seat.
 Removing a user frees the seat within the current billing period.

 Classification and publishing rules

-By default, only Compliance Officers and Owners may:
+By default, only Compliance Officers, Admins, and Owners may:

 - Mark a classification as final (locking the risk tier for audit)